Research output per year

 She was awarded a distinction in January 2023 for her P. G. Certificate in Academic Practice at the University of Brighton (2021 – 2022) where she was studying diverse pedagogies.
 Her thesis concerned how we address wellbeing concerns in undergraduates studying mental health related topics such as existential anxiety and beyond, and teaching best practice in this area.

-She is currently studying for her Catholic Certificate in Religious Studies (CCRS).
+She recently completed her Catholic Certificate in Religious Studies (CCRS).

 Master, Postgraduate Certificate in Academic Practice , University of Brighton